mri-group-opbg/RYAN/README.md

 ## Requirements

-<p>Stabilitycalc checks for some of its requirements before running.
+<p>RYAN checks for some of its requirements before running.
 In general,
 it requires a standard numpy/scipy/matplotlib environment, as well as `nibabel`, `nipype`, `dicom`, `pandas`, `seaborn`, `pdfkit` and `mako`.</p>
 <p><b>NB</b>: pdfkit may request `wkhtmltopdf` tool to work correctly.
 If the PDF report